davidlokendoo/F5-TTS-Expansion/README.md

 |   |   |   |-- ...
 ```
 ## Proceed to Training
+1. Create the base directory and download the pre-trained model.

-1. To get started, create a directory named F5-TTS_BASE inside your ckpts directory.
+To get started, create a directory named F5-TTS_BASE inside your ckpts directory.
 This directory will store the base model required for fine-tuning.
-2. Next, download the base model required for fine-tuning.
+Next, download the base model required for fine-tuning.
 Use the following command:
 ```
 curl -L -o ckpts/F5-TTS_BASE/model_1200000.pt "https://huggingface.co/SWivid/F5-TTS/resolve/main/F5TTS_Base/model_1200000.pt?download=true"
 ```